SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 As we use a custom database for the first time, if we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.

-* Go into the `Bank` directory and list the content of this directory
+* Go inside the `Bank` directory and list the content of this directory
 * create a nucleotide database by typing:
 {% highlight bash %}
 makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}